-An emergency parachute is mandatory, although is not to be considered as a part of the structural entity of an aircraft.
+An emergency parachute is not to be considered as a part of the structural entity of an aircraft.

 3.1.7 PROTECTIVE EQUIPMENT

 A protective helmet must be worn whenever the pilot is strapped into the harness of an aircraft.
 An emergency parachute system is mandatory.